theseus-os/Theseus/book/src/window_manager.md

 ## The Window Trait

 The `window` crate defines a `Window` trait.
 It has basic methods of operations on a window such as setting its states or clear its contents.
-Any structure who implements the trait can act as a window.
+Any structure that implements the trait can act as a window.
 A window object is usually owned by an application or the window manager.

 ## The WindowList structure